 Entry into the Teacher’s course was dependent not only on completing prior courses, but also showing certain characteristics: those of responsibility, care, and understanding for general Gnostic spiritual principles.
 This was assessed by qualified teachers who had interacted regularly with the participants in previous courses and who could accurately assess their capacity to fulfill those responsibilities.

 The course program was organized into a nine week format where participants could:

-The Teachers course followed a nine week structure like the other courses, with weekly topics related to learning how to teach being included each week.
+The Teachers course followed a nine week structure (originally eight, and later expanded to nine) like the other courses, with weekly topics related to learning how to teach being included each week.
 In addition to the weekly topics given in the Teacher’s course, participants actively took part in the practice sessions of the Advanced Investigation course.
 This allowed them to continue to develop a greater understanding of advanced exercises such as koans and eliminating the egos.

 This is an example of what a typical course round topic list would look like:

 Participants in the Teacher’s course were promoted to trainee teachers when they were assessed as ready based on their understanding of spiritual topics and ability to teach others, but also based on their level of dedication, responsibility, and commitment towards this undertaking.